vuejs/vue-curated/CONTRIBUTING.md

 ## Adding a new package

 If you are sure the minimal requirements are met, open a PR by [editing the PACKAGES.md file](https://github.com/vuejs/vue-curated/edit/master/PACKAGES.md) and read the following guide.

-You can also contribute to the [client app](https://github.com/vuejs/vue-curated-client) and the [graphql server](https://github.com/vuejs/vue-curated-server)!

 ## How to add a category